Topnaar Cultural Excursion - Half Day

-Join us on a 3 hour afternoon excursion to visit the Topnaar community in the Kuiseb river and its delta and experience the fascinating history of the Topnaars, who are often referred to as “Namibia’s forgotten people”.
+Join us on a 4 hour excursion to visit the Topnaar community in the Kuiseb river and its delta and experience the fascinating history of the Topnaars, who are often referred to as “Namibia’s forgotten people”.

 We briefly stop over at a monument that was built in honour of missionary Scheppman nearby.
 The original monument was washed away, but in 1971 was replaced by a new monument, which can be seen under the huge palm trees.
 The name Scheppmannsdorf, however, didn’t stick, and the settlement was renamed Rooibank.

 As evidenced by special praise songs that extol its virtue, the !Nara melon has a long association with and is central to the culture of the Topnaar people.
 Fossilised plant roots suggest the iconic leafless !Nara plant that produce prickly melons with juicy flesh and precious pips is likely as old as the Namib dunes itself.
 Archaeologists identified seed coat fragments that dates human consumption of !Nara products to approximately 8,000 years ago.
 Evidence that local communities used pots in the processing of !Nara fruits suggests that the cooking of the fruits is a much more recent innovation.
 This practice is approximately 800 years old.

 It is thus not surprising then that the !Nara plant is truly and deeply engrained into Topnaar culture and cuisine.
 We therefore do a short walk to experience a demonstration of how !Nara melons have traditionally been processed, during which we can also taste the flesh and pips.

 Guests are also invited to take part in the processing of the !Nara melons.
 We also hear more details about the traditional way of life of the Topnaar people.